 Andreas Werz was born in Frankfurt, Germany, and completed studies under Anneliese Hasselmann, Tiny Wirtz, James Avery, and Philip Lorenz, former assistant to Claudio Arrau.
 In addition, he participated in master classes with Tatiana Nikolayeva, Yevgeni Malinin, Bruno Leonardo Gelber, and Ivan Moravec.
 He received honors at international piano competitions including the G.B.Viotti in Italy, the Joanna Hodges in California, and the Dr. Luis Sigall in Chile.

-Andreas Werz is in his 21st year as Professor of Piano at California State University, Fresno.
-He is also artistic director of the internationally renowned recital series, "Philip Lorenz Memorial Keyboard Concerts".
+Andreas Werz is in his 34th year as Professor of Piano at California State University, Fresno.
+In 2010 he was invited to serve as one of nine judges for the Rio de Janeiro International Piano Competition in Brazil.
+He is also artistic director of the renowned recital series, "Philip Lorenz International Keyboard Concerts" (www.keyboardconcerts.com).